 - What do I need to know about myself and others to be an effective leader?

 Black, Indigenous, and people of color, people with disabilities, LGBTQIA-identified people, and people with low incomes are strongly encouraged to apply and will be prioritized as participants in the program, as people with these identities typically have less access to leadership opportunities and have been excluded from leadership positions in global development.
-While women also tend to have less access to mentorship, women are well represented in the Posner Center Community in general and leadership positions.

 A commitment to attend all eight sessions and complete pre-work is required.
 We also ask that participants respond to the surveys initially after the program, as well as those we will send yearly after program completion to understand the long-term impacts of the program.